EdvardM/railsgirls-ruby/src/intermediate.md

 Now you have built a nice, general-purpose _linear estimator_.
 You can use that to track your weight, money usage / savings, running speed, electric bill.. anything that can be measured and represented as single number per day.
 Neat, huh :)

+**Thinking about estimator, for what kind of values it is an appropriate one?
+For what it is ill-suited?